MohamadElgendy23/rosterviewer/README.md

 # Roster Viewer
-This project utilizes live NBA API's to display NBA roster for each NBA team.
-Also shows an About page that displays what the application is about.
+This project utilizes live NBA API's to display an NBA roster for each of the 30 NBA teams.
+Also shows an about page that displays what the application is about.
+Built in React.js.